 - The policy’s coverage level, limits and deductibles

 Insurers look for risk indicators and charge higher premiums accordingly.
 For example, you could pay higher premiums if you are very young, have several traffic violations or accident claims, are male or unmarried, live in the city or drive an unusually high number of miles annually.
 Having bad credit can also hurt your rates.

 Your policy’s features also heavily affect your rate.
 The cheapest option includes liability insurance only (with property damage and bodily injury coverage).
 You would pay significantly more for a full coverage option that includes liability plus collision and comprehensive coverage.
 In addition, opting for high coverage limits or low deductibles for these components will increase your car insurance costs.

 Move to a new ZIP code, city or state

 Car insurance is regulated differently in each state, which means you’ll have to get a new policy once you move.
 Keep your old policy active until you arrive at the new location, as it’s illegal to drive across state lines uninsured.

-As a married couple, a new car insurance policy translates to lower rates.
-Couples can capitalize on these savings even more through loyalty discounts, multi-car discounts and bundles for renters and homeowners insurance.
+As a married couple, a new car insurance policy generally translates to lower rates.
+Couples can capitalize on these savings even more through loyalty discounts, multi-car discounts and bundles with renters or homeowners insurance.

 Purchase a new vehicle or add an additional car to the policy

-See a significant change in your credit score
+See a significant boost in your credit score